joaopedroso/scipbook/docs/flp.rst

 .. case study
 .. container::

-   Let us consider the facility location problem of the previous section, in a situation where the capacity constraint is not importante (any quantity may can be produced at each site).
+   Let us consider the facility location problem of the previous section, in a situation where the capacity constraint is not important (any quantity may can be produced at each site).
 This is referred to as the *uncapacitated facility location problem*.
 One way of modeling this situation is to set the value of :math:`M` in the constraint

    .. math::
       \sum_{i=1}^n x_{ij} \leq M_j y_j & \mbox{ for } j=1,\cdots,m

    as a very large number.
 Notice that the formulation is correct even if we omit constraints :math:`x_{ij} \leq d_j y_j, \mbox{ for }  i=1,\cdots,n; j=1,\cdots,m`.
-Removing that constraint, the problem may suddenly become very difficult to solve, especially as it size increases; the reason is the *big :math:`M` pitfall*.
+Removing that constraint, the problem may suddenly become very difficult to solve, especially as its size increases; the reason is the *big :math:`M` pitfall*.

 Parameter :math:`M` represents a *large enough* number, usually called **Big M**; it is associated with one of the biggest pitfalls for beginners in mathematical optimization.
-The idea behind the constraint is to model the fact the "if we do not activate a warehouse, we cannot transport from there".
+The idea behind the constraint is to model the fact that "if we do not activate a warehouse, we cannot transport from there".
 However, large values for :math:`M` do disturb the model in practice.
 Constraints with a "Big M" may be a burden to the mathematical optimization solver, making the model extremely difficult to solve.

 ..
 TIP::